BKCOBN/agrivoltaic-cea-temperature-analysis/README.md

 # agrivoltaic-cea-temperature-analysis
-Scripts for cleaning and processing temperature sensor data from a rack greenhouse experiment.
-There are two scripts: one that converts raw TXT log files into a structured Excel workbook for each month, and one that reads those workbooks and generates summary charts.
+Companion code for the paper *"Low-cost adaptation of agrivoltaic infrastructure for controlled-environment agriculture to extend the growing season in northern latitudes"* by Beril Coban.
+There are two scripts: one that converts raw TXT log files from a rack greenhouse agrivoltaic study into a structured Excel workbook for each month, and one that reads those workbooks and generates summary charts.

 ---